Find out How to Check if Someone Has a Warrant Online for Free

 How to Find Out if Someone Has a Warrant Online for Free?

 It is possible to find out about outstanding warrants for free.
 The most direct way is to contact the courthouse in the jurisdiction where you live, work, or frequently visit.
 Many have closed-system records that allow you to search for warrants when you’re in the building (not through the internet), so a phone call or email request may be possible.
+This can help if you're wondering how to check if someone has a warrant through official channels.

-What Should You Do If you Find Out You Have a Warrant?
+What Should You Do If You Find Out You Have a Warrant?

 If you find you have a warrant, settle it immediately.
 Options include calling an attorney to help you, showing up at the courthouse where it was issued, or calling to find out what is needed to settle it.